1aniket/ticTacToe-Game-Using-C-/README.md

 # ticTacToe-Game-Using-CPP
-Console Tic Tac Toe Game Using pure C++.
+It is traditional Tic Tac Toe Game.
+It is a console Game.
+It is developed using pure C++.